ismailvohra/interactive-screens-ssr/Experiment 2 - Active Poll/README.md

 └── translations/ # Localization files
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

 ## Thesis Context

 This experiment is the second of the three experiments to form the empirical basis for validating the affordance-based design model proposed in the thesis.
 For a comprehensive understanding of the theoretical background, model development, experimental design, results, and discussion, please refer to the full thesis document available at University of Turku library.